AnujBhagat08/Memory-Card-Game/README.md

 Win Detection: Celebratory message with blurred background on winning.

-Responsive Design: Works well on desktop and mobile screens.

 New Game & Restart: Start a new game anytime with a single click.

 ## Technology Stack